curryc2/AFSC_VAST_Evaluation/tests/Test_bias.correct_Efficency/README.md

 # Test-bias.correct-Efficency.r

-Trial implementation of several alternatives for reducing RAM use for bias.correction with large numbers of knots .
+Trial implementation of several alternatives for reducing RAM use for bias.correction with large numbers of knots.

-##Methods
+##  Methods

 Description                     | Code                            | Result
 --------------------------------|---------------------------------|-------------------------